akuraru/ManagedMappingObject/readme.md

 }
 ```

-3 You use following method in NSManagedObject, after setup.
+3 You can use following method in NSManagedObject, after setup.

 ``` objc
 // NSDictionary -> NSManagedObject